p6m-archetypes/helm-chart-wrapper.archetype/contents/{{ project-name }}/README.md

 | `target` | The name of the kubernetes secret where the remote certificate should be downloaded.
 If not specified, defaults to the `name` | `""` |
 | `format` | The format of the remote certificate.
 Can be `pkcs12` or `pem` | `pkcs12` |

+## Testing the Helm Chart

+Testing is done via a combination of the Justfile and the Tiltfile.

+1. Execute `just create-test-cluster` to spin up a test kubernetes cluster using kind.
+You can customize how the test cluster is initialized by modifying the command.
+2. Execute `tilt up` to launch a tilt daemon/server that will watch the current repository for code changes and automatically deploy them to the test cluster.

+When done, simply run `just delete-test-cluster` to destroy the test kubernetes cluster.